 ABAG staff have drafted the attached informational memo on AB 686 Affirmatively Furthering Fair Housing (AFFH) requirements for local staff to customize and present to policy makers in preparation for the Housing Element Update process.
 It summarizes the 90-page AFFH guidance and includes suggestions highlighted in yellow for where local jurisdiction-specific information can be inserted and where this data can be found.

 This is an introduction to the topic of fair housing; you may not want to dive too deeply into the data until you or your consultant has conducted the initial assessment.
-This will help you locate when the AFFH activities will need to occur and how they interact with the work you are doing to update your Housing Element.
+This Housing Element Timeline with AFFH Steps will help you locate when the AFFH activities will need to occur and how they interact with the work you are doing to update your Housing Element.

 Make meaning, add local context, and find insights – the goal of this informational memo is to help you communicate to your elected leaders about the work that you will be doing and to solicit input and direction that you may need.
 Consider and tailor the document according to what you think Council needs to know and where you need direction from Council.
 Consider it as a starting point.